MIND FEST 2025: About the Relationships That Shape Us

-Mendel University in Brno is again this year participating in the nationwide campaign Mental Health Weeks – through MIND FEST.
+Mendel University in Brno is participating again this year in the nationwide Mental Health Weeks campaign – through MIND FEST.

 The theme of MIND FEST 2025?
 Relationships.